 - The increased risk of developing chordoma associated with this SNP is nearly unprecedented in cancer genetics; it comes close to the increase in risk of breast cancer caused by mutations in the BRCA1 and BRCA2 genes.

 What does this discovery mean for chordoma patients?

 This study tells us that most chordoma patients have a particular variation in the brachyury gene.
-It is not known whether having this SNP, whether one copy or two, affects the prognosis for chordoma patients.
+It is not known whether having this SNP, whether one copy or two, affects the A term used for a doctor’s prediction of how a patient’s disease will progress. for chordoma patients.

 In the short term, this discovery will not impact the treatment of chordoma.
 However, in the future, it could lead to a better understanding of how chordoma develops, and how to most effectively treat it.

 Are family members of chordoma patients at risk?